Marco-Both/M396F-Replika/README.md

 # PCB Revision History

 - V0.1 Initial revision 2022 made with Sprint-Layout
+- V0.2 Silkscreen updated, component positions and mounting holes modified

 # Specs

 This replica of a 386SX motherboard is based on the SARC RC2016A chipset.
 Supported are 386SX or CX486SLC 25/33/40 MHz CPUs.
 A socket for the optional 80387SX coprocessor is available.
 The RAM reaches from 512kb to 16MB.
+I recommend faster 60ns RAM.

 # Images